A-short-name/Public-Transportation-Manager/README.md

 # Public-Transportation-Manager
 This is a Web Applications II group project carried out during academic year 2021/22.
 It consists of a microservices system.

+## Architecture

+Developers singed in with github can find the architecture of the project from [diagrams.net (or draw.io)](https://app.diagrams.net/)

 ## How to open this project

 In order to open this project you need: